 2. One completed Visa Application Form.
 You can find it on the website of Chinese Embassy.

-3. A recent passport-size colour photo with white background stuck on the visa application form.
+3. A recent passport-size color photo with white background stuck on the visa application form.

 4. Under some circumstances, the original and copy of Chinese Hotel Booking and Return Air Ticket are required.